voltrue2/mesh-link/README.md

 |port          |NO      |`8100`                                 |Port range to bind.
 If it is 8100, then it will bind and increment                       |
 |backups       |NO      |                                       |A map by node types to indicate each node type's number of other mesh nodes to be used as potential backup (you need to write your own backup logic)|

-## Use Redis Cluster
+## Use Redis Sentinel

-mesh-link supports Redis Cluster also.
-In order to connect to Redis Cluster, your configurations follow as shown below:
+mesh-link supports Redis Sentinel also.
+In order to connect to Redis Sentinel, your configurations follow as shown below:

 ```
 {
     redis: {
-        cluster: [
+        sentinel: [
             { host, port },
             { host, port}
             [...]